title. case knives - live client

 Case makes tools you can take with you.
 So we looked at how people are moving today.

-We asked our focus group which tools they used for their day to day.
+We asked our focus group which tools they used in their day-to-day.
 None of them mentioned knives.
 Even knife owners were using scissors or keys for cutting.

 The knife was replaceable.
 But there was one tool that was irreplaceable.
 And used every single day.